ZKTeca/Enhanced-LLM-Plugin/README.md

 # Enhanced LLM Plugin

-A better and enhanced version of the LLM Plugin system, now maintained by ZK
+A better and enhanced version of the LLM Plugin system, now maintained by ZKTeca.

+## 1.